cturra/docker-ntp/README.md

 This container runs [chrony](https://chrony.tuxfamily.org/) on [Alpine Linux](https://alpinelinux.org/).

 [chrony](https://chrony.tuxfamily.org) is a versatile implementation of the Network Time Protocol (NTP).
-It can synchronise the system clock with NTP servers, reference clocks (e.g. GPS receiver), and manual input using wristwatch and keyboard.
+It can synchronize the system clock with NTP servers, reference clocks (e.g. GPS receiver), and manual input using a wristwatch and keyboard.
 It can also operate as an NTPv4 (RFC 5905) server and peer to provide a time service to other computers in the network.

-## Supported Architectures
+## Supported architectures

-Architectures officially supported by this Docker container.
+This Docker container officially supports all architectures.
 Simply pulling this container from [Docker Hub](https://hub.docker.com/r/cturra/ntp) should retrieve the correct image for your architecture.

 ![Linux x86-64](https://img.shields.io/badge/linux/amd64-green?style=flat-square)
 ![ARMv8 64-bit](https://img.shields.io/badge/linux/arm64-green?style=flat-square)